|Nutrition Facts (per serving)|

-Falooda is a popular dessert not just in Mumbai (Bombay) where it is thought to have originated but also in the rest of the country.
+Falooda is a popular dessert not only in Mumbai (Bombay) where it is thought to have originated but also in the rest of the country.
 This chilled drink-dessert is the perfect way to cool off in the summer heat.

 - 1/2 cup fine rice vermicelli

-- 1/2 cup almonds, blanched/ skins removed
+- 1/2 cup pistachios (shelled and skins removed)

-- 3 tbsp basil seeds
+- 3 tablespoons basil seeds

-- 6 tbsp rose syrup
+- 6 tablespoons rose syrup

 - 2 scoops ice cream of your choice

-- Put the milk, powdered sugar, remaining pistachios, and almonds in a blender and blend until smooth.
+Put the milk, powdered sugar, remaining pistachios, and almonds in a blender, and blend until smooth.
 Chill in the refrigerator.

 Put the basil seeds in a bowl and pour enough water over them to completely submerge.
-They will soon start to swell and look transparent with a small dot-like, black center!
-Strain and keep aside in a small bowl.
+They will soon start to swell and look transparent with a small dot-like black center.
+Strain, and keep aside in a small bowl.

-Put just under half the rose syrup (keep a little for garnishing with) in each glass and mix well.
-Add a scoop of ice cream to this and drizzle with some more rose syrup.
+Put just under half the rose syrup (keep a little for garnishing) in each glass, and mix well.
+Add a scoop of ice cream to this, and drizzle with some more rose syrup.

 Garnish with slivered almonds and pistachios.
 Add a straw and long-handled spoon and serve!